brianpendleton/autogenre/README.md

 ## Time spent

 The time breakdown was roughly 5 hours on the coding.
+I admit that was a bit slow for the problem, and I did end up refactoring a few times because I didn't like the way I did a few things.

-That included a pure python solution and a more Pandas/NumPy version.
+This also included a python solution and a more Pandas/NumPy version.
 I scrapped the Pandas version because it felt like cheating, that library does a lot of heavy lifting for you.
 I spent some time testing and writing tests so I could get some use cases down and understand the problem.